-- How many children would be accommodated? - What is the ratio of staff to children that is required, i.e. delivery model? - What is the likely level of need of the children accommodated, i.e. is there a focus on complex needs? - What is the likely shift pattern of staff, i.e. how many staff (management and care staff) would likely be at the premises at any one time and when would shift changes occur? - What support officers would be likely to visit the property?
+- How many people would be accommodated? - What are the needs of the individuals who it is proposed to live their e.g. requirement for quiet accommodation, space, accessibility, complex and or risky behaviours - What is the ratio of staff to service users that is required, i.e. delivery model? - What is the likely level of need of the people accommodated, i.e. is there a focus on complex needs? - What is the likely shift pattern of staff, i.e. how many staff (management and care staff) would likely be at the premises at any one time and when would shift changes occur? - What support officers would be likely to visit the property? - How would visits be scheduled and would staff/support-worker meetings take

-- How would visits be scheduled and would staff/support-worker meetings take place at the property? - If residents are unable to participate in full-time, mainstream education, what educational support would be offered on-site? - Would therapeutic care be offered on site? - Would case reviews take place on or off-site? - Are friends and relatives of residents able to visit at any one time? - Will the property be OFSTED registered? - Will the property be CQC registered? - Will the property be registered on the relevant Council's Commissioning Framework? - Are children ever left alone at the property? - Under what circumstances are children allowed to leave the property? - Would staff members be informed/aware if a child left the property? - Is there a curfew? - What would happen in the event of a breach of the curfew? - What security provisions are proposed e.g. security and access controls on doors? - Would CCTV be installed? - How would local residents know how to raise a concern in the event of an issue? - How will the service work with other professional and voluntary services in Blackburn With Darwen?
+- place at the property? - Would therapeutic care be offered on site? - Would case reviews take place on or off-site? - Are friends and relatives of residents able to visit at any one time? - Will the property be CQC registered? - Will the property be registered on the relevant Council's Commissioning Framework? - Under what circumstances are people allowed to leave the property? - Would staff members be informed/aware if a service user left the property? - Is there a curfew? - What security provisions are proposed e.g. security and access controls on doors? - Would CCTV be installed? - How would local residents know how to raise a concern in the event of an issue? - How will the service work with other professional and voluntary services in BwD?